wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 <li> Close the dialog by clicking the red dot at the upper left corner.</li>
 </ol>

+## Text wrapping

+This page contains notes for system administrators and developers, who need to control Macs below the UI level, which require typing commands into a command-line terminal screen.

+1. To avoid text wrapping, cursor on the right edge to expand the screen width.

 ### iTerm2 for split pane

-Many prefer to install iTerm2 and use that instead of the built-in Terminal program.
+Many prefer to install and use <strong>iTerm2</strong> instead of the built-in Terminal program.
+Install iTerm2 using Homebrew:

    <pre><strong>brew cask install iterm2
    </strong></pre>

 Terminal does not support but iTerm2 does support dividing the CLI into several rectangular "panes", each of which is a different terminal session:
 * split window vertically with Command+D